 Data-driven decision processes are the new trend, have you noticed?
 The development is amplified even more by the COVID crisis as businesses have to assess how to survive the economic slowdown.
 To do that, many have turned to their BI analyst to better understand all aspects of their business—and its health.

 If that’s you: congrats!
 That means you are now starting a huge project: building reporting for your entire organization.
-Based on my experience as a BI analyst, and having led and completed multi-tenants’ projects, let me give you some pointers about the mistakes to avoid if you’re aiming for productive efficiency and happy stakeholders.
+Based on my experience as a BI analyst, and for having led and completed multi-tenants’ projects, let me give you some pointers about the mistakes to avoid if you’re aiming for productive efficiency and happy stakeholders.

 To oversimplify, we could summarize the following mistakes under the heading: “Don’t forget to organize everything!”
 OK.
 That was easy!
 Now, let’s dig into the details.